End Violence Against Women Coalition

-End Violence Against Women Coalition (EVAW) is a UK-based coalition of individuals and organisations which campaigns to end all forms of violence against women.
+End Violence Against Women Coalition (EVAW) is a UK-based coalition of individuals and organisations that campaigns to end all forms of violence against women.
 It was founded in 2005 and became a registered charity 31 March 2015.

 History

 The End Violence Against Women Coalition was originally established by the, now defunct, non-departmental public body (NDPB), the Women's National Commission (WNC), as a working group in early 2005.
-Initially it published "What a Waste: The Case for an Integrated Violence Against Women Strategy", and in November of the same year it launched with the publication of "Making the Grade?
-An Independent Analysis of Government Initiatives on Violence Against Women", a survey of the work being done by central Government in the UK on violence against women, and highlighting the gaps in the provision of services.
+Initially it published What a Waste: The Case for an Integrated Violence Against Women Strategy, and in November of the same year it launched with the publication of "Making the Grade?
+An Independent Analysis of Government Initiatives on Violence Against Women, a survey of the work being done by central Government in the UK on violence against women, and highlighting the gaps in the provision of services.

-On 31 March 2015 the coalition became a registered charity, co-chaired by Liz Kelly and Marai Larasi.
+On 31 March 2015, the coalition became a registered charity, co-chaired by Liz Kelly and Marai Larasi.
 Current co-chairs are Gurpreet Virdee and Aisha K. Gill.